What is a weight loss plateau?

 Sleep and weight loss are closely linked, as sleep impacts many of your body’s processes, including your metabolism.5 One of the most important processes that sleep impacts is your circadian rhythm, or your body’s natural clock, that controls your sleep-wake cycle.6 If you’re sleep deprived, you may experience a misalignment in your circadian rhythm, which may lead to hormonal changes within your body.
 Since hunger and appetite hormones can be impacted, getting too little sleep may lead you to reach for unhealthy snacks or sugary beverages you normally would avoid – which can lead to weight gain.7 However, by following this natural rhythm, getting enough sleep and making healthy food choices, you may be able to avoid unwanted weight gain or a weight loss plateau.
 Here’s how you can follow your natural rhythm: Aim to get the recommended 7-9 hours of sleep a night and eat the majority of your meals during daylight hours when your metabolism is most efficient, avoiding late-night snacks and meals.8

-If you’re struggling to overcome a weight loss plateau, assess your sleep schedule — it might be worth getting an extra hour a night!
+If you’re struggling to break a weight loss plateau, assess your sleep schedule — it might be worth getting an extra hour a night!

 Remember, sustainable weight loss takes time and does not happen overnight.
 Use smaller, smart goals to help keep you motivated and accountable.
-Learn more about how to push through a weight loss plateau by booking a free appointment with Jenny Craig today!
+Learn more about how to push through a weight loss plateau by getting started with Jenny Craig today!

 Elisa is a content marketing manager for Jenny Craig with over ten years of experience working in the health and fitness industry.
 She loves sharing her passion for living a balanced and healthy lifestyle.
 A San Diego native and an endurance sports enthusiast, you can usually find her swimming, biking along the coast highway or running by the beach in her free time.
 Elisa holds a Bachelor of Arts degree from California State University, Chico.